Dr Marilyn Crawshaw

 Areas of expertise

-• Impact of reproductive health matters on individual and family life over the lifespan, in particular where this involves donor assisted conception and surrogacy arrangements
+• Impact of assisted reproduction on individual and family life over the lifespan, in particular where this involves donor assisted conception and surrogacy arrangements

 • Knowledge transfer

-• I also have close links with NGOs in Uganda and Pakistan working variously on HIV/AIDS and community development work with women and children
+• I also have close links with NGOs in Uganda and Pakistan working variously on HIV/AIDS and community development work with women and children.
+For many years, I was responsible for arranging social work field placements in Uganda, but these are currently suspended.

 Academic biography

 The other main strand to my work is knowledge-informed practice.
 For many years, I ran a regional ‘arm’ of Making Research Count, working with social services and health to enable them to make more effective use of findings from research and from experiences of professionals, service users and carers.
-Here at York we developed a unique model, informed by social work education experiences and systemic approaches.
+Here at York we developed a unique model of delivery, informed by social work education experiences and systemic approaches.
 Understanding how individual practitioners integrate new knowledge into their practice has aided understanding of similar processes at team, agency and inter agency level.
-I retain a close interest in fieldwork practice teaching.

 Professional activities